dry-rb/dry-container/README.md

 container.resolve('repositories.authentication.users')
 # => []

-# A container can be converted to either hash, or mash (Hashie::Mash)
+# A container can be converted to hashes with symbolized or stringified keys
 container.register(:item) do
   :result
 end